NannyML/nannyml/docs/glossary.rst

         level of performance.
 It most likely also includes **target** data.
 This period can be the test set for a model that only recently entered production or a selected benchmark dataset for a model that has been in production for some time.

-        The second subset of the data is the **analysis** period.
+        The second subset of the data is the **monitored** period.
 It contains the observations you want NannyML to analyse.
-        In the absence of targets, performance in the analysis period can be estimated.
+        In the absence of targets, performance in the monitored period can be estimated.

         You can read more about Data Periods in the :ref:`relevant data requirements section<data-drift-periods>`.